-Time dependant evolutions of $f_D$ at different CRIRs are shown in Figures~\ref{fig:fD_15K-1.0e-17}c and \ref{fig:fD_values_15K-1.0e-17}c.
-The actual gas phase abundances of CO versus time for these models are shown in Figure \ref{fig:CO_evolution_fD_15K_1.0e-17}c, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
-In this figure, we sometimes see oscillations in the abundances of CO, HCO$^+$ and N$_2$H$^+$, i.e., in the models with high CRIR and where the condition $10^{18}\:{\rm cm^{-3}\:s}< n_{\rm H}/\zeta <2.2\times 10^{18}\:{\rm cm^{-3}\:s}$.
-Such behaviour has been noted in the previous study of \citet{maffucci2018astrochemical}, corresponding to the High Ionization Phase (HIP) case discussed by \citet{roueff2020sustained}.
-More generally, the results of Figures \ref{fig:fD_15K-1.0e-17}c and \ref{fig:fD_values_15K-1.0e-17}c indicate that as $\zeta$ increases, CO depletion begins earlier in time, but reaches a lower equilibrium value.
+Time dependant evolutions of $f_D$ at different CRIRs are shown in Figs.~\ref{fig:fD_15K-1.0e-17}c and \ref{fig:fD_values_15K-1.0e-17}c.
+The actual gas phase abundances of CO versus time for these models are shown in Fig.~\ref{fig:CO_evolution_fD_15K_1.0e-17}c, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
+In this figure, we sometimes see oscillations in the abundances of CO, HCO$^+$ and N$_2$H$^+$, that is in the models with high CRIR and where the condition $10^{18}\:{\rm cm^{-3}\:s}< n_{\rm H}/\zeta <2.2\times 10^{18}\:{\rm cm^{-3}\:s}$.
+Such behaviour has been noted in the previous study of \citet{maffucci2018astrochemical}, corresponding to the high ionisation phase (HIP) case discussed by \citet{roueff2020sustained}.
+More generally, the results of Figures \ref{fig:fD_15K-1.0e-17}c and \ref{fig:fD_values_15K-1.0e-17}c indicate that as $\zeta$ increases, CO depletion begins later in time, but reaches a lower equilibrium value.
 A different mode of evolution occurs at the highest value of CRIR ($\zeta = 10^{-13}\:{\rm s}^{-1}$), in which C is mostly in the form of $\rm C^+$.

-\subsubsection{Dependence on Visual Extinction}
+\subsubsection{Dependence on visual extinction}

-Time dependant evolutions of $f_D$ at different levels of $A_V$ are shown in Figures~\ref{fig:fD_15K-1.0e-17}d and \ref{fig:fD_values_15K-1.0e-17}d.
-The actual gas phase abundances of CO versus time for these models are shown in Figure~\ref{fig:CO_evolution_fD_15K_1.0e-17}d, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
-These figures show that in the models with $A_V>5$~mag, CO evolution has little dependency on the level of visual extinction so that CO depletion becomes large after about 1 Myr, no matter the value of $A_V$.
+Time dependant evolutions of $f_D$ at different levels of $A_V$ are shown in Figs.~\ref{fig:fD_15K-1.0e-17}d and \ref{fig:fD_values_15K-1.0e-17}d.
+The actual gas phase abundances of CO versus time for these models are shown in Fig.~\ref{fig:CO_evolution_fD_15K_1.0e-17}d, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
+These figures show that in the models with $A_V>5$~mag, CO evolution has little dependency on the level of visual extinction so that CO depletion becomes large after about 1 Myr for grid 1 and after about 10 Myr for grid 2, no matter the value of $A_V$.

-\section{Observational Data and Abundance Estimates}
+\section{Observational data and abundance estimates}

-\subsection{Molecular Line Data}
+\subsection{Molecular line data}